Scott Rivkees: Early life and education

 Raised in New Providence, New Jersey, Rivkees graduated from New Providence High School in 1974 where he was a member of the National Honor Society, captain of the track team, and state section 880-yard champion.
-He graduated with a BS degree from Cook College, Rutgers University in 1978 with high honors, he was Freshman- of-the-Year, George H. Cook Scholar, President of the Cook College Council, President of the Alpha Zeta honorary fraternity, recipient of the Selman Waksman Award, and earned three varsity letters in lightweight crew, elected co-captain and named George Cahill Award winner, as well.
+He graduated with a BS degree from Cook College, Rutgers University in 1978 with high honors.
+He was Freshman of the Year, George H. Cook Scholar, President of the Cook College Council, President of the Alpha Zeta honorary fraternity, recipient of the Selman Waksman Award, and earned three varsity letters in lightweight crew, elected co-captain and named George Cahill Award winner, as well.
 In 1982, he graduated with an MD degree from the University of Medicine and Dentistry of New Jersey where he was elected to Alpha Omega Alpha and received the Mosby Pediatric Award.
 He received residency training in pediatrics from 1982 to 1985 at Massachusetts General Hospital and Harvard Medical School.
 From 1985 to 1987, he received fellowship training in pediatric endocrinology neuroscience at Massachusetts General Hospital and Harvard Medical School which was followed by post-doctoral training in neuroscience at Massachusetts General Hospital and Harvard Medical School.
 He is board-certified in pediatrics and pediatric endocrinology.

 Career

 Rivkees was an Assistant in Pediatrics at Massachusetts General Hospital and Assistant Professor of Pediatrics, Harvard Medical School, Boston MA from 1989-1993.
 From 1993 to 1996, he was an Associate Professor of Pediatrics at Indiana University and Riley Children’s Hospital.
 In 1996, he joined the Department of Pediatrics at Yale University School of Medicine where he became Professor with tenure in 2004.
 At Yale he was Chief of the Section of Developmental Endocrinology and Biology and Associate Chair of Yale Pediatrics for Research.
 In 2012, he became Chair of Pediatrics, University of Florida and Physician in Chief, Shands Hospital for Children.
 He also became Academic Chair of Pediatrics, Arnold Palmer Hospital, Orlando Health, and University of Florida Chair of Pediatrics, Studer Family Children’s Hospital, Pensacola.
 In 2019, Rivkees was confirmed as State Surgeon General and Secretary of Health for Florida, a position he held until September 2021.
 In 2022, Rivkees left the University of Florida and joined the Brown University School of Public Health.
+In September 2023, Rivkees rebuked the DeSantis administration's criticism of COVID-19 vaccines as not proven to be safe or effective.
+Rivkees stated that the COVID vaccines remain "very, very safe, and have a really proven efficacy, particularly against preventing severe disease."